cedricss/server-monitor/Tutorial-Part-1.md

 ## Bootstrap theme ##

-We want to use the default <a href="http://twitter.github.com/bootstrap/">bootstrap css theme</a> provided by Twitter.
+We want to use the famous default <a href="http://twitter.github.com/bootstrap/">Bootstrap css theme</a> Twitter gave us.
 We just have to import the theme at the beginning of our file.
 We also import the glyphicons and the responsive css so the application can work well on different display sizes:

     import stdlib.themes.bootstrap.css
     import stdlib.themes.bootstrap.icons